melonproject-archive/documentation/chapters/registry.md

 `address[] public registeredVersions`

 This public state variable is an array of addresses which stores each Version contract `address` which is registered.
 &nbsp;

+`mapping (address => bool) public isFeeRegistered`

+This public state variable mapping maps a Fee contract `address` to a boolean indicating that the Fee contract is registered.
+&nbsp;

 `mapping (address => address) public fundsToVersions`